gitprowl/calaboose/README.md

 <pre>gem calaboose</pre>

-Much like GitHub's <a href="http://www.github.com/github.com/hoosegow">Hoosegow</a>, you have to configure Calaboose to connect to a non standard Unix socket:
+Much like GitHub's <a href="http://www.github.com/github/hoosegow">Hoosegow</a>, you have to configure Calaboose to connect to a non standard Unix socket:

 ```ruby
   ensure
 calaboose.new :socket => '/path/to/socket'
 ```

+Calaboose is not fully complete, and won't be until March 2017.
+As of now I'm keeping the source open for the people.